 - Associate Degree = 0.50 pt.

 - Bachelor's Degree or higher = 1.00 pt.

 - Students who have completed ALL four general (non-RAD) courses for the Radiography degree will be awarded the following points for each of the electives listed below completed with a "C" or better: one-half point for an "A" or "B" grade; one-quarter point for a "C" grade.
+Points will be awarded only for courses completed by the end of Summer 2017.
 MAXIMUM POINTS - 2

 - BIOL 191, Introductory Microbiology

 - ENGL 102, Multimodal Composition